 The contact finger pocket combs, with very narrow slots that located the contact fingers, were made of Vespel.

 When the drill rods came unblued from the floor plae and several floor plates broke.
 We redesigned the floor plate out of tool steel.
 The pocket comb was remade out using G-10, much less expensive than Vespel and much stronger, as it is a fiber glass reinforced composite.

-Advised founding team of medical patient support group, to pivot from plans to sell to patients to more realistic plans to sell to the large healthcare providers.
-Anything that improves patients peace of mind results in a placebo like effect, which improves the efficacy of other therapies, reducing patient treatment costs.
+Advised founding team of medical patient support group, to pivot from plans to sell directly to patients and family members to more realistic plans to sell to the large healthcare providers, such as Kaiser.
+Anything that improves patients peace of mind results in a placebo like effect, which improves the efficacy of other therapies, thereby reducing patient treatment costs.